lmller/lmller.github.io/_posts/2019-11-28-three_laws.md

 as a solution to that problem.

 #### Third law:
-All projects are the same, yet all projects think they’re special
+All projects are the same, yet all projects think they’re special.